 In this course, commercial photographer Konrad Eek explores the creative and technical decisions involved in photographing textiles.
 After introducing basics, such as ironing and folding, the course explores a variety of shooting scenarios, including photographing a garment on a slant board or against a wall, a blanket draped on a chair, and a stack of clothing.
 Konrad demonstrates basic lighting techniques as well as more advanced ones, such as using a cookie (also called a gobo or cuculoris) to cast dramatic shadows.
 The course concludes with a brief overview of the Adobe Photoshop post-processing often involved in textile photography.

-After that, we'll do another color story using a fan of blouses.
-And we'll shoot that in open shade, a very easy lighting method to approach.
-It's important to realize that product photography has many specific areas of expertise.
-And in this course, I hope to share with you the tools you'll need, to master photography of textiles and clothing.
+After that we'll do another color story using a fan of blouses and we'll shoot that in open shade, a very easy lighting method to approach.
+It's important to realize that product photography has many specific areas of expertise, and in this course, I hope to share with you the tools you'll need to master photography of textiles and clothing.